John Williston Cook

-John Williston Cook (April 20, 1844 – July 15, 1922) was a prominent educator during the late nineteenth and early twentieth centuries in the United States, specifically in Illinois.
+John Williston Cook (April 20, 1844 – July 15, 1922) was an educator during the late nineteenth and early twentieth centuries in the United States, specifically in Illinois.
 His work in education, specifically in association with the Herbartianism movement, had a lasting impact on the field at the time.

 Early life

 Cook was born on April 20, 1844, in Oneida County, New York.
 He moved to McLean County, Illinois, with his family in 1851.
 He attended Illinois State Normal University prior to his time as a faculty member, graduating in 1865.
 He taught for one year in Brimfield, Illinois, before returning to Normal and becoming the principal of the model school associated with ISNU.
 In 1867 he became married to Lydia Spafford.